FatinShadab/python-energy-microscope/README.md

 - **Measure CPU & memory usage** to understand power consumption.
 - **Contribute to sustainable computing** by identifying optimal execution models.

+## **Research Questions**
+- **Which Python execution method demonstrates the highest energy efficiency when executing pure Python code with minimal third-party libraries?**
+- **What is the relationship between execution speed and energy consumption across different Python execution methods?**

 ## **Benchmarking & Methodology**
 This study employs **a modified set of Computer Language Benchmarks Game (CLBG) algorithms**, blending standard performance benchmarks with **additional real-world computational tasks**.
 The benchmarking ensures **fair and consistent execution across all runtime environments** while maintaining **minimal dependencies** for pure execution measurement.